nametsy/SmilesGEN/README.md

 # SmilesGEN：
 ## Introduction
-We propose SmilesGEN, a model that can generate drugs based on gene expression profiles.You can use this model to generate and optimize drug like molecules using the required expression profile.
+We propose SmilesGEN, a model that generates drugs based on gene expression profiles.
+You use this model to generate and optimize drug-like molecules using the required expression profile.
 The following is a detailed introduction to the model:
 ## Model Architecture
 ![](https://github.com/nametsy/SmilesGEN/blob/main/framework.png)

 ## Environment Installation
-The required packages can be viewed in the requirements.txt .
+The required packages are listed in the requirements.txt.
-Execute the following command to install the package:
+You execute the following command to install the packages:

 ```
 $ pip install -r requirements.txt